When to Choose a Custodial vs. Non-Custodial Wallet for Your Fintech Platform

 Q1.
 What is the main difference between custodial and non-custodial wallets?

-Custodial wallets hold the user’s crypto for them; non-custodial wallets let users control their own private keys.
+Custodial wallets hold the user’s crypto on their behalf; non-custodial wallets let users control their own private keys.

 Q2.
 Which wallet type is better for new users?